Dichill/NSInstaller/README.md

 - JustNightBGツャ For making a website about NSInstaller!

 ## Disclaimer
-NSInstaller & the Author is not responsible for any damages that happened in your Nintendo Switch.
-NSInstaller simply provides installation files from Github and extracts those files into your Micro SD.
-I will not take responsibility for any damages that happens to your device.
+**NSInstaller** & the **Author** is not responsible for any damages that may/may not happen in your Nintendo Switch.
+NSInstaller simply provides installation files from Github and extracts those files into your Micro SD (Check Credits for the links).
+I will not take any **responsibility** for any **damages** that happens to your device.

 ## Donation
 You can donate me in paypal :))